-In this article, we take a deep dive into what wearable air purifiers are, how they work, and whether they can really protect against viruses, PM2.5 and other pollutants.
+In this article, we take a deep dive into what wearable air purifiers are, how they work, and whether they can really protect against viruses, PM2.5, and other pollutants.

-Wearable Air Purifiers: What Are They?
+Wearable Air Purifier Necklaces: What Are They?

 Most non-portable home air purifiers, on the other hand, use HEPA filter technology to filter out pollution.